DavidBertet/PowerJeep/README.md

 ## Usage
 - Turn on the fuse and drive!
-- Don't forgot to turn the fuse off when you are done.
+- Don't forget to turn the fuse off when you are done.
 - To go further
   - Connect your computer or mobile device to the Wi-Fi network emitted by the car.
   - It should open the page automatically as a captive portal.
 If it doesn't, open a web browser and enter the IP address http://192.168.4.1 to access the dashboard.